ddeitterick/zerotier-gateway/README.md

 ### Multipath

 Multipath support is available in ZeroTier.
-Multipath is a type of link aggregation allows the simultaneous (or conditional) use of multiple physical links to enable increased total throughput, load balancing, redundancy, and fault tolerance.
+Multipath is a type of link aggregation that allows the simultaneous (or conditional) use of multiple physical links to enable increased total throughput, load balancing, redundancy, and fault tolerance.
 There are a variety of standard policies available that can be used right out of the box with little to no configuration.
 These policies are directly inspired by the policies offered by the Linux kernel but are now offered in user-space and are available on all platforms that ZeroTier supports.
 Additional information is available here: https://docs.zerotier.com/zerotier/multipath

 To enable multipath in this container, set the `MULTIPATH` environment variable to `Enabled`.
 There are a couple of additional items necessary in order for multipath to function correctly: